ORNL-TechInt/ORNL-TechInt-Page/README.md

 will allow you make changes to the site and push them back into the
 repository:

     $ git clone git@github.com:ORNL-TechInt/ORNL-TechInt-Page.git [dirname]

 Alternatively, you can get a read-only copy of the site:

     $ git clone git://github.com/ORNL-TechInt/ORNL-TechInt-Page.git [dirname]

+To get your github account added to the ORNL-TechInt organization, send a request to tbarron at ornl dot gov. In what follows, I'll use "$TECHINT" to refer to the git working directory.

 Git Hooks
 ---------

-A pre-commit hook can be used to validate the HTML before completing the commit and a post-commit hook can be used to update the version value displayed at the bottom of the main page of the site.
+Hook scripts are available for 1) updating js/version.js with the output 'git describe' so that the site version and last update time is displayed on the About page, and 2) running make to process .src files to generate the .html files.

 After cloning your copy of the repo, you can activate these hooks by running

-   $ ./githooks/mk_symlinks
+    $ $TECHINT/githooks/mk_symlinks

-This creates the appropriate symlinks from .git/hooks to scripts in githooks.
+This creates the appropriate symlinks from .git/hooks to the scripts in $TECHINT/githooks.

 Available hook scripts include

-   set-version: generate js/version.js, based on the output of 'git
+>    set-version: generate js/version.js, based on the output of 'git
-      describe'. mk_symlinks links this as the post-commit hook.
+>      describe'. mk_symlinks links this as the post-commit hook.
+>

-   post-merge: call set-version, then run make to rebuild the html
+>    post-merge: call set-version, then run make to rebuild the html
-      files. mk_symlinks links this as the post-merge hook.
+>      files. mk_symlinks links this as the post-merge hook.

 Special Measures
 ----------------

-To style these pages similarly to olcf.ornl.gov, it's necessary to put the same header on them.
+To style these pages similarly to olcf.ornl.gov, it's necessary to put the same header on them that the OLCF site uses.
 This header consists of a combination of HTML and CSS.
 Since the html files include the css file, this can easily be done with a single copy of the css.

 However, the HTML specification doesn't provide a way for including common HTML snippets into multiple files.
-So we're faced with either maintaining the same navigation code across 30+ files or finding some way of incorporating a single copy of the code in to the 30+ files.
+So we're faced with either maintaining the same navigation code across 30+ files or finding some way of incorporating a single copy of the code into the 30+ files.

 To address this, I have written a small python script call mkhtml that understands simple includes and conditionals.
-For exmaple, index.html is generated from index.src, which includes directives like
+For example, index.html is generated from index.src, which includes directives like

     %include('hdrnav.inc')